 Norfolk Island is an external Australian territory in the Pacific Ocean about 1600 km northeast of Sydney.
 In addition to being one of Australia's most geographically isolated communities, Norfolk Island is one of Australia's oldest territories, having been settled six weeks after Australia's founding settlement at Sydney, New South Wales.

 Norfolk Island has an abundantly diverse environment and notable historic sites offering a unique heritage seldom found elsewhere within Australia and around the world.
 This remote island is also of major biological importance with many native species being unique to the island.

 The main language on Norfolk Island is English, but some Norfolk Islanders speak the local language Norf'k which is a mix of Tahitian and Old English from the Bounty descendants.

 Kingston and Arthur's Vale Historic Area

 The KAVHA site was previously occupied by the seafaring Polynesians, then as a British convict settlement from 1788 until 1814, and a subsequent phase of convict settlement between 1825 and 1855.
 In 1856 the KAVHA site was settled by the Pitcairn Island descendants of the Bounty mutineers and Tahitians.

 The Department of Infrastructure and Regional Development has overall responsibility for the management of KAVHA, including its heritage management plan, with advice from the KAVHA Advisory Committee.
-A draft heritage management plan has been developed for KAVHA and is currently with the Minister for the Environment and Energy, for his advice.

 Information on the Administrator of Norfolk Island, including his role and media releases.